 12.4.3 Review cycle of the RBON performance, composition and evolution

 The performance, composition and evolution of RBON is reviewed every four years.
-However, smallMembers can make adjustments can be made in the meantime directly by the president of the regional association in accordance with the Manual on the WIGOS, 3.2.3.16.
+However, Members can make adjustments in the meantime in accordance with the Manual on the WIGOS, 3.2.3.16.

 12.4.4 Monitoring of compliance with the RBON requirements